Travel guide

 How to install the eSIM before traveling

-Is there an eSIM just for Zurich?
+Is there an eSIM only for Zurich?

 How many GB do I need for a weekend in Zurich?